 We are based in London and the South East area.
 However, we hold meetings in others parts of the UK.
-We have held meetings in Birmingham (2011) and Manchester (2012) in the past and hope to visit various UK cities (Leeds in 2013).
-If you or someone you know would like to hold a Sarbat meeting in Birmingham, Newcastle , Manchester or any other British City please do let us know.
+We have held meetings in Birmingham (2011) , Manchester (2012) , Leeds ( 2013) & Leicester (2015).
+We currently have a series of events running over in Birmingham (2016-2017).
+We also held an event in New York USA in November 2013 which was very well attended.
+If you or someone you know would like to hold a Sarbat meeting in Bristol, Newcastle , Manchester or any other British City please do let us know.

 How often do you hold socials?

-Meetings are held roughly every two months.
-We often take part in other social events in between meetings.
+Meetings are held roughly every three months.
+We often take part in other events in between meetings.
 All meetings and events are publicised on the Sarbat website and on facebook.

 What happens at the meetings?

 Meetings are very informal and relaxed.
 There is no set procedure for the meeting.
-We often talk about recent events concerning Sikhism as well as wider issues.
+We often talk about recent events concerning Sikhism as well as wider issues such as free speech.
 We also understand that coming for the first time might seem daunting or even scary – all we can say is that we are really friendly individuals who don’t bite.